 Don’t forget Roth IRAs or Roth 401(k)

 Paying into a Roth IRA is smart, particularly if you think your tax rate will be higher at retirement.
-A $1 million in a Roth IRA is worth a $1 million.
-A $1 million in a 401(k) may be worth $800k or even $600k depending on your tax rate at retirement.
-401(k)s get all the publicity because they lower your taxable income, which is great.
-The thing is you do have to pay taxes on them eventually.
-Granted, it will probably be at a much lower tax rate.
-Another benefit of Roth IRAs is you can continue making contributions after reaching 70 and you don’t have to start minimum distributions.
+A $1 million in a Roth IRA is worth $1 million.
+A $1 million in a 401(k) may be worth $800k or even $600k, depending on your tax rate at retirement.
+The 401(k)s get all the publicity because they lower your taxable income, which is great.
+Another benefit of Roth IRAs is you can continue making contributions after reaching 70, and you don’t have to start minimum distributions.

-Because the IRS doesn’t have the resources to audit everybody, it targets the taxpayers that are most likely to cheat on their taxes.
+Because the IRS doesn’t have the resources to audit everybody, it targets taxpayers most likely to cheat on their taxes.
 Your tax planning, or lack thereof, can increase or lower your likelihood of getting audited.
-There are too many tax audit tips to include in this guide, but here are a few to give you an idea.
+Here are a few tax audit tips to give you an idea.